hytseng0509/DropGrad/README.md

 - This code is built upon the implementation from [CloserLookFewShot](https://github.com/wyharveychen/CloserLookFewShot).
 - The dataset, model, and code are for non-commercial research purposes only.
 - You can change the number of shot (i.e. 1/5 shots) using the argument `--n_shot`.
+- Please refer to `output/checkpoints/download_models.py` for the example model file trained with the DropGrad approach.